The Kentucky State Reformatory is Proud to be a Tobacco-Free Environment

 - Each visitor shall dispose of trash in the waste containers.

-- The use of tobacco products is prohibited in the visiting building and the visiting building waiting room.
+- The use of tobacco products is strictly prohibited.

 - Profane, vulgar or sexually suggestive talk shall not be allowed during a visit.

 - Physical contact with an inmate shall be limited only to a brief hug and kiss at the beginning and conclusion of the visit.
 No open-mouthed kissing.